michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 To access the cache the `pytestconfig` fixture needs to be in arguments to a fixture, this will be an instance of [`_pytest.config.Config`][config_class].
-The caveat to using the `get/set` methods is they have to be JSON serialisable, so in the examples below I covert `pathlib.Path` objects back and forth to strings to serialise into the cache.
+The caveat to using the `get/set` methods is they have to be JSON serialisable, so in the examples below I convert `pathlib.Path` objects back and forth to strings to serialise into the cache.

 [cache]: